 - Discounted value of costs.

 The user has to simply insert the following data into the calculator:

 The management of the company estimates the benefits that can be derived during the life of the project.
 These benefits in terms of cash flows over the years are discounted at to bring them all at par with their present values.
 This will take care of the difference in the timing of inflows.

 Discounted Value of Cost

-Costs are generally incurred at the zero period but there could be instances where extra costs are required to incur in order to continue the project.
-These costs may include additional working capital requirement or additional equipment, etc. The management discount these costs on their present value.
+Costs are generally incurred at the zero period, but there could be instances where extra costs are required to incur in order to continue the project.
+These costs may include an additional working capital requirement or additional equipment, etc. The management discount these costs on their present value.

 Example of Cost-Benefit Ratio